metalheim/navidrome_plugin_local_agent/README.md

 Agents="plugin_local_agent,deezer,lastfm,spotify,local"
 ```
 ### 4. Configure the plugin
-1. In Navidrome WebUI, go to plugins -> plugin_local_agent
+1. In Navidrome WebUI, go to <kbd>plugins</kbd> -> <kbd>plugin_local_agent</kbd>
 2. Plugin itself needs `user` permissions.
-  Enable at least 1 user.
+  - Enable at least 1 user.
-  If you "Enable access to all users", plugin will use the first admin user it sees.
+  - If you "Enable access to all users", plugin will use the first admin user it sees.
 3. (optional) set plugin-specific configuration
   - `user` (optional) configure a specific username that the plugin should use.
   - `agent_skippable` (optional, default false).
 Set to `true` if you also use other metadataAgents.
 If no meaningful topSongs could be found by plugin, it will skip itself and the next metadataAgent is queried for topsongs.
-  Don't configure or set to `false` if you use this plugin as the _only_ metadata agent.
+    - Don't configure or set to `false` if you use this plugin as the _only_ metadata agent.

 ## Limitations